PowershellScripts/PowershellScripts.github.io/articles/English/Azure/Securing Azure Functions.md

 <h1>Authorization Flow</h1>

-Make sure you understand [authorization flow](https://learn.microsoft.com/en-us/azure/api-management/authorizations-overview#process-flow-for-runtime).
+Make sure you understand [authorization flow](https://learn.microsoft.com/en-us/azure/api-management/authorizations-overview#process-flow-for-runtime) when setting up your Azure API Management.

 <img src="/articles/images/SecureAzFunc/Github-secureayfunc2.svg" width="600" alt="Diagram that shows the process flow for creating runtime.">

 The client app needs to call API Management.
+Test it.
 If you can call your Azure Function directly, using only the function code - it's not secured with OAuth.